open-prophetdb/biomedical-knowledgebases/README.md

 #### BioPortal: The National Center for Biomedical Ontology (NCBO) BioPortal

 BioPortal provides access to commonly used biomedical ontologies and to tools for working with them.
-BioPortal allows you to:
-- browse the library of ontologies
-- search for a term across multiple ontologies
-- browse mappings between terms in different ontologies
-- receive recommendations on which ontologies are most relevant for a corpus
-- annotate text with terms from ontologies
-- search biomedical resources for a term
-- browse a selection of projects that use BioPortal resources
+BioPortal allows you to: browse the library of ontologies; search for a term across multiple ontologies; browse mappings between terms in different ontologies; receive recommendations on which ontologies are most relevant for a corpus; annotate text with terms from ontologies; search biomedical resources for a term; browse a selection of projects that use BioPortal resources.

 - [Paper]()